JOAC 2008 AGM and ANNUAL DINNER

 For JOAC Members and all Jupiter owners

-was the JOAC 2008 AGM and ANNUAL DINNER / RALLY
+It was the Jupiter Owners Auto Club (JOAC) 2008 AGM and ANNUAL DINNER / RALLY

 Tony and Angela Mumby kindly organised the weekend for us, which was well attended, with a total of 14 Jupiters appearing at one time or another over the weekend.
 The longest drive was by Tony and Elizabeth Day who travelled just over 300 miles. to our hotel.
 A total of at least 14 Jupiters appeared at one time or another over the weekend.